fratzinger/feathers-casl/docs/index.md

   details: Simple query syntax supports multiple, nested, and even recursive populates.
 - title: Built in channels support 💬
   details: Defining a relationship is as simple as specifying the primary and foreign keys.
-footer: MIT Licensed | Copyright © 2020 | Fratzinger
+footer: MIT Licensed | Copyright © 2020-present | Frederik Schmatz
 ---